Actindo-AG/Documentation/Core1Platform/UsingCore1/05_ManageDashboard.md

 # Manage dashboards

-A dashboard gives an overview over a module and its content.
+An Actindo dashboard gives an overview of important key figures, statistics and system health information.
+Depending on the user role, different information might be relevant.
 While other modules have a predefined dashboard, you can configure multiple customized dashboards for the *Actindo Core1 Platform* that are adopted for different purposes.

 The number of dashboards is unlimited.
 A set of dashlets to be used is predefined for specific modules.
+A dashlet is an individual component that can be added or removed from a dashboard.

 ## Create a dashboard

-Create a dashboard to be able to add the desired dashlets.
+Create a dashboard to define a specific view on the key figures, statistics and system information that is relevant for a specific user role.

 #### Prerequisites